jasonwong-lab/RNAseq-analysis-pipeline/README.md

 - Gene
 - Gene expression (it is a relative value or absolute value?)
 - SNP
-- germline Mutation & somatic mutation
+- germline mutation & somatic mutation

 2. Explain the principle of high throughput sequencing（like illumina) in your own words.
 3. What is the format for fastq file and gtf file?